What is this study about?

 Who is running the study?

 PTC Therapeutics are running this study.
 Currently there are a number of centres in the Unites States recruiting patients.
-However, it is expected that more centres in other geographical locations, including the UK, may soon begin to enrol participants.
+However, it is expected that more centres in other locations, including the UK, may soon begin to enrol participants.
 Study sites in the UK are in the locations: London (Great Ormond Street) and Newcastle, and are now active and recruiting participants.

 How do I find out more?